 In addition to consuming good bacteria, Buchkina adds that chewing on a small piece of raw honeycomb on a daily basis will act as a vaccination.
 If done daily throughout the year, the participant will be exposed to small amounts of pollen, becoming immune and preventing allergies from the outdoors.

 Buchkina’s final piece of advice for fighting seasonal allergies is nasal irrigation.
 Clinical research shows hypertonic saline nasal irrigation 3 times daily significantly reduces allergy symptoms after 3-6 weeks of treatment.
-Nasal irrigation also reduced the use of oral antihistamines in these patients
+Nasal irrigation also reduced the use of oral antihistamines in these patients.

 Buchkina comments, “Nasal irrigation is quite useful, and I recommend it to many of my patients.
 Research shows that nasal irrigation decreases indications of inflammation including histamine and leukotriene levels in patients with allergies.”